shuai-xu/flink/docs/dev/table/streaming/temporal_tables.md

 10:45   Euro        116
 {% endhighlight %}

-The concept of *Temporal Tables* aims to simplify such queries, speed up their execution, and reduce Flink's state usage.
-A *Temporal Table Function* is a parameterized view on an append-only table that interprets the rows of the append-only table as the changelog of a table and provides the version of that table at a specific point in time.
+The concept of *temporal tables* aims to simplify such queries, speed up their execution, and reduce Flink's state usage.
+A *temporal table function* is a parameterized view on an append-only table that interprets the rows of the append-only table as the changelog of a table and provides the version of that table at a specific point in time.
 Interpreting the append-only table as a changelog requires the specification of a primary key attribute and a timestamp attribute.
 The primary key determines which rows are overwritten and the timestamp determines the time during which a row is valid.

 In the above example `currency` would be a primary key for `RatesHistory` table and `rowtime` would be the timestamp attribute.
-In Flink, this is represented by a *Temporal Table Function*.
+In Flink, this is represented by a *temporal table function*.

 On the other hand, we have the requirement to join a dimension table which is a external database table.
-This can also be addressed by *Temporal Table Join*.
+This can also be addressed by a *temporal table join*.

 Let's assume that we have a table `LatestRates` (e.g. a MySQL table) that is populated with the latest rate.
 The above `RatesHistory` is the changelog of it.
 Then the content of `LatestRates` table at time `10:58` will be: